Cubert

 Cubert (Egloskubert) is a village in Cornwall, England, United Kingdom.
-It is three miles (5 km) south-southwest of Newquay and is in the civil parish of Cubert (Lannowyn).
+It is three miles (5 km) south-southwest of Newquay and is in the civil parish of Cubert (Pluw Gubert).

-Once known as St Cubert, the village is dominated by the spire of its 14th-century church which was enlarged by the addition of a south aisle a century later.
+Once known as St Cubert, the village is dominated by the spire of its 13th-century church, St Cubert's which was largely renovated in the 15th century.

-The village is named after the Welsh missionary St Cubert who, as a companion of St Carantoc, brought the Christian faith to this part of Cornwall, and to whom the church is dedicated.
-Unlike his companion St Carantoc—who travelled on to Brittany—St Cubert returned to Wales becoming abbot of his monastery and, according to the Welsh chronicles, dying in 775.
-The feast of St Cubert is celebrated on the Sunday following 4 October.
-Gilbert H. Doble included translations of the "Vita Carantoci" and extracts from the "Léon Breviary" in his account of St Carantoc.
-After reviewing all the evidence he could find he concluded that Carantoc had been the leader of a band of Welsh missionaries who came to the Crantock district to evangelize it; Cubert was among his followers, and after their work in Cornwall was done they went on to Brittany where a district around Léon has place-names and dedications related to these missionary saints.
+The village is named after the Welsh missionary Saint Cubert who, as a companion of Saint Carannog, brought the Christian faith to this part of Cornwall, and to whom the church is dedicated.
+Unlike his companion St Carannog (who travelled on to Brittany), Saint Cubert returned to Wales becoming abbot of his monastery and, according to the Welsh chronicles, dying in 775.
+The feast of Saint Cubert is celebrated on the Sunday following 4 October.
+Gilbert H. Doble included translations of the "Vita Carantoci" and extracts from the "Léon Breviary" in his account of St Carannog.
+After reviewing all the evidence he could find he concluded that Saint Carannog had been the leader of a band of Welsh missionaries who came to the Crantock district to evangelize it; Cubert was among his followers, and after their work in Cornwall was done they went on to Brittany where a district around Léon has place-names and dedications related to these missionary saints.
 St Cubert's holy well is in a cave accessible only at low tide towards the north end of Holywell Bay.

 The hamlets of Tresean, Treveal, Trevemper, Treworgans and Ellenglaze are in the parish.